M1nh-Duk/CTF_Writeups/n00bzCTF2023/writeup.md

  <h3>Avengers</h3>

   - Got a video file which contains a bunch of changing binary, using this command to extract every frames from it <br><code>ffmpeg -i flag.avi output_frame%03d.png</code>
-  - To read the content of each images and convert to string then use this script:
+  - To read the content of each images and convert to string then use this script (Use in WSL):

 ```
 from PIL import Image